CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/overview.md

 - In the right window go to the Create Statement tab.
 - Copy to clipboard the whole content of the tab.
 - Click the 'Open SQL console for selected system' icon in the left window.
-- Paste the content from the clipboard.
+- Paste the copied content from the clipboard.
 - Change CREATE to ALTER and add the code under the – ADD YOUR CODE HERE line (if there are other pieces of- code there, please put this piece at the end of the section).
-- Click the Execute icon in the right window (or click F8).
+- Click the "Execute "icon in the right window (or click F8).
-- Click OK in the message window.
+- Confirm by clicking "OK" in the message window.
 </div>
 </details>

-Click the Close button and Switch the Background Processing State switch to ON on the required database again.
+Click the Close button and switch the Background Processing State back to ON for the required database.

-In the User column, add a user on which the Background Processing will be operating.
+In the User column, specify the user responsible for running background processing.

 ### Configuration

 ![Plugins](./media/configuration-and-administration/plugins-configuration.webp)

-**Send Events Job** – this job is always present, it is installed with AppEngine (the other jobs from the example screenshot above comes from the installed plugins).
-It checks the designated table in a database every 10 seconds for new events and sends them to the right plugin-related jobs.
+**Send Events Job**: The Send Events Job is pre-installed with AppEngine and continuously monitors the designated database table every 10 seconds for new events, forwarding them to the appropriate plugin-related jobs.

-Clicking a job tile leads to its details.
-Here you can check:
+Clicking on a job tile provides detailed insights, including:

-- information on the recent calls: start/end date and time, company and user, exceptions (if there are any).
+- **Recent calls**: start/end date and time, company and user, exceptions (if there are any).
 Jobs other than SEventJob have an additional column: EventBus message.
 It holds information on what was sent to the specific job (what event).
-- companies: databases for which the job is active with a user (by default it is the user set in the [SLD Servers tab](overview.md#sld-servers), it can be changed here just for the specific job)
+- **Companies**: lists databases where the job is active, along with the associated user (default is the user set in the [SLD Servers tab](overview.md#sld-servers)), but this can be customized per job.
-- logs: log files, also available in the [Trace tab](#trace-1).
+- **Logs**: log files, also available in the [Trace tab](#trace-1).

 ![Send Events Job](./media/configuration-and-administration/send-events-job.webp)